 King Francis I is said to have spent 1000 days at Saint-Germain-en-Laye which, considering the sumptuous castles in the Loire Valley and Fontainbleau, is quite something!

-François I's symbols are not difficult to spot on the roof: his crowning initial with the Fleur de Lys carved in stone and flaunted on the imposing chimneys high above the town.
-Spot also his salamander, especially on the enormous banquet hall chimney inside.
+Spot François I's symbols on the roof: his crowning initial with the Fleur de Lys carved in stone and flaunted on the imposing chimneys high above the town.
+Plus his salamander, especially on the enormous banquet hall chimney inside.

 Following Louis XIV marriage in 1660, he moved into the Château Vieux, breaking with tradition with the new castle.